Skip to main content

 Tejo:

 In any other context in the universe mixing drinking, heavy stones and gunpowder doesn’t sound like the smartest idea, but in the game of Tejo, it’s the perfect combination.
 Little paper triangles of gunpowder are placed on a metal circle which is buried in clay.
-You proceed to take turns in hurling metal weights across the room to hit, and hopefully ignite, the gunpowder.
+You proceed to take turns hurling metal weights across the room to hit, and hopefully ignite, the gunpowder.

 The best part?
 You can only play if you’re drinking!
-Head to Los Amigos Tejo, on carrera 4, and have a blast.
+Head to Los Amigos Tejo, on Carrera 4, and have a blast.
 It costs 2000 COP (€0.60) to get in, but as long as you’re drinking you can keep getting more gunpowder triangles (that’s one of the most fun sentences I’ve ever written).

 Mirador:

-Once you’re up here there are a few trails you can walk and various miradors, ask the charming men selling their crafts and they’ll happily send you on your way with a smile and a blessing!
+Once you’re up here there are a few trails you can walk and various miradors.
+Ask the charming men selling their crafts and they’ll happily send you on your way with a smile and a blessing!

 Markets, Markets, Markets:

-Market Street on the way to the mirador
+Market Street on the way to the Mirador

-Whether it’s coffee, souvenirs or artesanía, there are loads of cool little markets dotted around salento.
+Whether it’s coffee, souvenirs or artesanía, there are loads of cool little markets dotted around Salento.
 Why not get your shop on?
 And don’t forget to haggle.

 Coffee Tours:

-If you follow Carrera 5 with the park on your left and walk for about 40 mins you’ll end up at El Barrio Palestine.
+If you follow Carrera 5 with the park on your left and walk for about 40 minutes you’ll end up at El Barrio Palestine.
 This is where all the coffee tours are based.
 There are several fincas all offering different experiences at different prices.
 Tours vary in price from 8000 COP to 15000 COP (€2 – €4) and in length from 40 mins to 1.5 hours.

-We did our tour at finca Las Acacias, 40 mins, 8000 cop and 2 free coffees.
+We did our tour at Finca Las Acacias, 40 mins, 8000 cop and 2 free coffees.
 Although the tour itself was nothing to write home about, the 2 coffees more than made up for it.
 Yum.

 We squeezed quite a bit into our few days in Salento but it didn’t feel rushed.
-Leaving salento left me with the sensation of leaving an old friend, you know you’ll see them again, you just don’t know when.
+Leaving Salento left me with the sensation of leaving an old friend, you know you’ll see them again, you just don’t know when.

-Every ԝeekend i used to go to see this web
+1. Every ԝeekend i used to go to see this web

 page, because i want enjoyment, since this thiѕ